laravel/docs/dusk.md

 <a name="the-assert-method"></a>
 #### The `assert` Method

 The `assert` method may make any assertions necessary to verify that the browser is actually on the given page.
-Completing this method is not necessary; however, you are free to make these assertions if you wish.
+It is not actually necessary to place anything within this method; however, you are free to make these assertions if you wish.
 These assertions will be run automatically when navigating to the page:

     /**
      * Assert that the browser is on the page.